erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 The warm-up and overhead measurement & compensation are recent improvements to the `measure/1` test case.
-Overhead has also been reduced by inlining 10 PRNG iterations per test case loop iteration, which got the overhead down to one third of without such inlining, and the overhead is now about as large as the fastest generator itself, approaching the function call overhead in Erlang.
+Overhead has also been reduced by in-lining 10 PRNG iterations per test case loop iteration, which got the overhead down to one third of without such in-lining, and the overhead is now about as large as the fastest generator itself, approaching the function call overhead in Erlang.